 - 57. It is possible that, over the Plan period, small infill sites will come forward for development.
-However, development that would erode the open character of Cossall Parish would be inappropriate development in the Green Belt and would not be permitted. - 58.
+However, development that would erode the open character of the CNP Area would be inappropriate development in the Green Belt and would not be permitted. - 58.
 Cossall is easily defined based on glimpses and key views to the wider surrounds.
 Early on in this neighbourhood plan process the community identified the need to define more clearly the rural character of the village.
 The protection of Local Green Spaces (Policy 4 below) and the protection of Key Views and Significant Green Gaps (Policy 2) identify the spaces that are character defining and have a high landscape sensitivity. - 59.
 The spaces between buildings and views out over the surrounding countryside are important elements in the character and appearance of the Conservation Area and the Green Belt.
-Visual closure of these significant green gaps would take away the breadth of long views that exist. - 60.
-The Environment Agency noted in its Reg 14 comments that in terms of flood risk, Cossall village lies primarily within flood zone 1 however small pockets of flood zones 2 and 3 are present.
+Visual closure of these significant green gaps would take away the breadth of long views that exist.

+- 60. The Environment Agency noted in its Reg 14 comments that in terms of flood risk, Cossall village lies primarily within flood zone 1 however small pockets of flood zones 2 and 3 are present.
 These are located within Cossall Industrial estate and along Coronation Road in an easterly direction and part way along Awsworth Lane.
 Development in flood zone 2 and 3 will require flood risk mitigation and that more appropriate infill sites are located within flood zone 1. - 61.
-Policy 1 is an overarching policy; more detail is provided in subsequent policies. - All policies should be read in conjunction with policies in Broxtowe Borough Council's 15 adopted Plan.
-No Neighbourhood Plan policy will be applied in isolation; account will be taken of all relevant policies
+Policy 1 is an overarching policy; more detail is provided in subsequent policies.